fanglingsu/vimb/commands.md

 next, n
 prev, p
-: Focus next or previous hint if hinting mode is active.
+: Focus next or previous hint if Hinting Mode is active.

 ## yank